cesko-digital/movapp-apple/CONTRIBUTING.md

 brew install swiftlint
 ```
 #### Quality gate for pull requests
-- Swiftlint runs as [Github Action](./.github/workflows/swiftlint.yml) that inform you in PR about issues in your changes.
+- Swiftlint runs as [GitHub Action](./.github/workflows/swiftlint.yml) which informs you in PR about issues in your changes.

 ## Automatization